muskanmi/Bankist-app/README.md

 # Bankist Application

-This is a vary basic web application that lets users to perform trasactions on their account.
+This is a very basic web application that lets users to perform trasactions on their accounts.

 ## Preview: